pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.get_oc_states`          PDF only: lists of OCGs in ON, OFF, RBGroups :meth:`Document.get_ocgs`               PDF only: info on all optional content groups :meth:`Document.get_ocmd`               PDF only: retrieve definition of an :data:`OCMD` :meth:`Document.get_toc`                alias of getToC :meth:`Document.getPageFontList`        PDF only: make a list of fonts on a page :meth:`Document.getPageImageList`       PDF only: make a list of images on a page :meth:`Document.getPagePixmap`          create a pixmap of a page by page number :meth:`Document.getPageText`            extract the text of a page by page number :meth:`Document.getPageXObjectList`     PDF only: make a list of XObjects on a page :meth:`Document.getSigFlags`            PDF only: determine signature state :meth:`Document.getToC`                 create a table of contents :meth:`Document.getXmlMetadata`         PDF only: read the XML metadata :meth:`Document.insertPage`             PDF only: insert a new page :meth:`Document.insertPDF`              PDF only: insert pages from another PDF
+:meth:`Document.get_oc_states`          PDF only: lists of OCGs in ON, OFF, RBGroups :meth:`Document.get_ocgs`               PDF only: info on all optional content groups :meth:`Document.get_ocmd`               PDF only: retrieve definition of an :data:`OCMD` :meth:`Document.get_page_numbers`       PDF only: get page numbers having a given label :meth:`Document.get_toc`                create a table of contents :meth:`Document.getPageFontList`        PDF only: make a list of fonts on a page :meth:`Document.getPageImageList`       PDF only: make a list of images on a page :meth:`Document.getPagePixmap`          create a pixmap of a page by page number :meth:`Document.getPageText`            extract the text of a page by page number :meth:`Document.getPageXObjectList`     PDF only: make a list of XObjects on a page :meth:`Document.getSigFlags`            PDF only: determine signature state :meth:`Document.getToC`                 alias of get_toc :meth:`Document.getXmlMetadata`         PDF only: read the XML metadata :meth:`Document.insertPage`             PDF only: insert a new page :meth:`Document.insertPDF`              PDF only: insert pages from another PDF